ideum/gestureworks-unity/README.md

 gestureworks-unity
 ==================

-New set of tutorials for Gestureworks Unity, still under development.
+New helper library for GestureWorks Unity to make working with GestureWorks Core easier.
+This includes a new set of tutorials for GestureWorks Unity.
 For more info visit: http://gestureworks.com/